wywu/wywu.github.io/_pages/project.md

 layout: page
 title: Project
 permalink: /project/
 description: I am very interested in the practical application of AI technique in industry.
 In <a href='https://www.sensetime.com/en'>SenseTime Group Inc.</a>, I lead the development and research of SenseMARS Digital Human Platform, SenseMARS Content Generation Platform and SenseVideo Video Understanding Platform.
-These platforms offer services for dozens of customers, including banks, mobile internet companies, cosmetic companies and handset manufacturers.
+These platforms serve for dozens of customers, including banks, mobile internet companies, cosmetic companies and handset manufacturers.
 nav: true
 nav_order: 3
 display_categories: []